startreedata/pinot-recipes/recipes/backfill/README.md

 # Backfill

-> In this recipe we'll learn how to replace a segment moved from a real-time to offline table.
+> In this recipe, we'll learn how to replace a segment moved from a real-time to offline table.

 <table>
   <tr>